Tenants' Annual Report 2024

 Each year the Annual Report Customer Group work together on the report to update customers on aspects of services that are important and useful for them to know.
 In our role as tenants’ we are independent and in producing this report we have examined performance to assess how housing services provided by South Tyneside Homes is delivered against regulatory requirements as well in meeting the expectations of customers.

-This year for the first time we have included results from the Tenants Satisfaction Survey which is now undertaken annually - see Customer satisfaction for the results.
+This year for the first time we have included results from the Tenants Satisfaction Survey which is now undertaken annually - see Tenancy Satisfaction Survey for the results.
 Involved customer panels actively scrutinise this performance and the steps that are being taken by the organisation to drive improvements for customers.

 Why we produce an Annual Report